 Promoted Accounts present suggested accounts you might want to follow as promoted by our advertisers.
 These appear in your Home timeline, and via Who to Follow, search results and elsewhere on the platform.

-Twitter accounts are public by default.
-Choosing to protect your account means that your Tweets will only be seen by approved followers and will not appear in search.
+Tweets are public by default.
+Choosing to protect your Tweets means that your Tweets will only be seen by your followers.

 A response to another user's Tweet that begins with the @username of the person you're replying to is known as a reply.
 Reply by clicking the "reply" button next to the Tweet you'd like to respond to.